 misdemeanor is defined as a crime that is punishable by fine and/or

-jail, and yet a few others limit jail time to ninety days.
+jail, and yet a few others limit jail time to no more than ninety (90) days.
 Most

-misdemeanor prosecutions start with an arrest.
+misdemeanor cases start with an arrest.
 However, unlike a felony

-arrest, most persons charged with misdemeanors are detained only for a
+arrest, most persons arrested for a misdemeanor are detained for a

-short time before they are released by the police after signing a
+short period of time before they are released after signing a

-promise to appear in court (similar to a traffic ticket).
-Those not
+written promise to appear in court (similar to a traffic ticket).
+Those persons not

-issued a promise to appear are usually released by
+released on a written promise to appear are usually released by

-A report alleging criminal conduct is prepared by a law enforcement agency and submitted to the district attorney who determines what, if any,
+A report alleging criminal conduct is prepared by a law enforcement agency and submitted to the prosecutor who determines what, if any,

-charge, should be filed.
+criminal charge, will be filed.
 Occasionally, instead of filing a misdemeanor

-charge, the district attorney may choose to file a complaint alleging
+criminal charge, the prosecutor may choose to file a complaint alleging

 an infraction.
-A persons accused of an infraction cannot be sentenced
+A person accused of an infraction cannot be sentenced

 to jail, and is subject to a fine only.